Joshuavarghese527/Conway_Game_of_Life_Ruby/README.md

 - We can fill the Moore Neighborhood with 0s and 1s randomly
 - Tick method can be used for game class

-## Test Cases

-- A 3 x 3 grid with no living cells will contain no living cells in the next generation.

-- A 3 x 3 grid with one living cell will die in the next generation.

-- A 3 x 3 grid with two live cells will stay living in the next generation.

 ## What we want to accomplish